agent-indigo/devspace/README.md

 - Moved repeated heading and pagination code into a component and a utility respectively

 - Folded the HTML contents of the Header component into the Layout component because it wasn't used anywhere else

+- Added a Dockerfile

+- Other minor modifications